Curling alive and well on Cape Cod, thanks to Winter Olympics and a local club

-For one, Robillard says, curlers don’t look like the typical Olympic athlete.
+For one thing, Robillard said, curlers don’t look like the typical Olympic athlete.

 But you also need a place to play.
 Enter the Cape Cod Curling Club in Falmouth.

-On that Thursday, the Club held a media day to try and bring that momentum back, when I found it’s hard to hold a mic and curl at the same time.
+Recently, to try and bring that momentum back, the Club hosted a media day, when I found it’s hard to hold a mic and curl at the same time.

-The object of curling is to get as many of your 40-pound “rocks” to slide to a stop in the center of a bullseye, which is 50 yards away.
+The object of curling is to get as many of your 40-pound “rocks” to slide to a stop in the center of a bulls-eye 50 yards away.

 For Lino, who is in a wheelchair, that camaraderie from curling was life changing.